 To make the filling

-Start by mixing the pumpkin puree, cheese, Panko, nutmeg, salt, and pepper together in a medium sized bowl.
+Start by mixing the pumpkin puree, Parmesan, Ricotta, Panko, nutmeg, salt, and pepper together in a medium sized bowl.

 Then add in one egg yolk.